 Image credit: La Miko via Pexels

-For an older home, you have to first remove the current electrical wires to replace them with new wires, which requires more labor and more tools.
+For an older home, you must first remove the current electrical wires to replace them with new wires, which requires more labor and tools.

-There are several other additional factors you might have to deal with while rewiring a home.
+You might have to deal with several other additional factors while rewiring a home.

-Estimates are an essential part of the success of any handyman business, from home repairs to auto repairs.
+Our findings show that estimates are an essential part of the success of any handyman business, from home repairs and upgrading to auto repairs.
 This is why it’s important to know how to estimate residential electrical work before starting any new job.

-Whether you’re wiring a basement or rewiring a 1,200 square-foot home, you need to create an estimate so that both you and your customer are on the same page.
+Whether you’re wiring a basement or recommending upgrades or repairs, our research indicates that you need to create an estimate so that both you and your customer are on the same page.

 Electrical services require a high level of skill, and one error can not only put the entire job at risk but can also be dangerous.
-Spending the time to make sure your estimate is thorough will prevent any such problem from arising.
+Through our practical knowledge, spending the time to make sure your estimate is thorough will prevent any such problem from arising.